 Relatively early in business, Aker BioMarine realized the value of controlling the entire supply chain and today we are proud of our full chain of custody, from harvesting krill, all the way to producing our krill oil end-products.
 Part of this promise is only made possible with the sophisticated GPS system onboard the vessels, which enables us to register the catch location of every batch of krill.

 Many consumers demand full transparency when it comes to the origin of their product choices and in particular when the product comes from our oceans.

 We at Aker BioMarine have been ahead of this growing trend, recognizing early on the need to offer our customers the actual harvesting location for every krill oil batch.
 This harvesting location information is both a differentiator, but also for our customers, who can stand out as an attractive, trustworthy and responsible brand delivering the highest quality products.

 Try it out: TRACE YOUR SUPERBA KRILL

-At Aker BioMarine we are known for our proprietary Eco-Harvesting technology, which reduces by-catch to near-zero, as well as fully transparent operations and MSC certification.
-In 2016, for the second year in a row, the krill fishery in the Antarctic was the only reduction fishery (a fishery producing fish/krill meal or fish/krill oil) worldwide to receive an “A” rating for sustainability from the Sustainable Fisheries Partnership (SFP).
+At Aker BioMarine we are known for our proprietary Eco-Harvesting technology, which reduces by-catch to a minimum, as well as fully transparent operations and Marine Stewardship Council (MSC) certification.
+For four years in a row, the krill fishery in the Antarctic was the only reduction fishery (a fishery producing fish/krill meal or fish/krill oil) worldwide to receive an “A” rating for sustainability from the Sustainable Fisheries Partnership (SFP).